pydrogo/CROssBARv2/README.md

 # CROssBAR-BioCypher-Migration
 This is a repo for migration of [CROssBAR](https://github.com/cansyl/CROssBAR) data to the Neo4j database via [BioCypher](https://github.com/saezlab/BioCypher)

+### This repo is currently under development.
+Therefore, you may encounter some problems while replicating this repo.

 ## Installation
 The project uses [Poetry](https://python-poetry.org).
 You can install like this: